 Born on June 20, 1733, Betty Washington was the second child and only surviving daughter of Augustine and Mary Ball Washington.
-Christened as Elizabeth, Betty was most likely named after her mother’s beloved half-sister, Elizabeth Johnson Bonhum.
+Christened Elizabeth, Betty was most likely named after her mother’s beloved half-sister, Elizabeth Johnson Bonhum.
 Along with her eventually famous older brother George, Betty had three other brothers, Samuel, John (Jack), and Charles, and a sister, Mildred, who died in infancy.
-From her father’s first marriage, she also had three half-brothers, Butler, Lawrence, and Augustine, only two (Lawrence and Augustine) of whom survived to adulthood, and a half-sister, Jane, who died when a child.1
+From her father’s first marriage, she had three half-brothers, Butler, Lawrence, and Augustine, only two (Lawrence and Augustine) of whom survived to adulthood, and a half-sister, Jane, who died as a child.1

 Betty Washington was born at the family estate on Pope’s Creek in Westmoreland County.
-In 1735, the Washingtons moved to a property on the Upper Potomac, known at the time as Little Hunting Creek but eventually renamed Mount Vernon.
-In 1740, the family moved to Ferry Farm, overlooking the Rappahannock River, across from the town of Fredericksburg.2
+In 1735, the Washingtons moved to a property on the Upper Potomac, known at the time as Little Hunting Creek, eventually renamed Mount Vernon.
+In about 1740, the family moved to Ferry Farm, overlooking the Rappahannock River, across from the town of Fredericksburg.2

 Like many Virginia girls among the gentry, young Betty Washington no doubt received some practical and ornamental education.
 She learned to ride a horse at an early age and most likely became an expert horsewoman.
-Like all young Virginians, she must have learned to dance.
+She must have also learned to dance.
 Her mother taught her the domestic arts, such as sewing, knitting, and embroidery.
 Along with her four brothers, Betty attended a school taught by Reverend James Marye, a scholarly Huguenot.
 Betty and her family regularly attended Falmouth Church in Brunswick Parish, which contributed to her lasting faith and regular attendance at services in St. George’s Parish in the latter part of her life.3